-Each Series (as defined herein) of Certificates issued under the Programme will be constituted by (i) an amended and restated master trust deed (the Master Trust Deed) dated 2 March 2018 entered into between the Trustee, Dar Al-Arkan Real Estate Development Company (Dar Al-Arkan) and Deutsche Trustee Company Limited as delegate of the Trustee (the Delegate, which expression shall include any co-Delegate or any successor) and (ii) a supplemental trust deed (the Supplemental Trust Deed and, together with the Master Trust Deed, each a Trust Deed) in relation to the relevant Series (as defined herein).
-Pursuant to each Trust Deed, the proceeds of the sale of each Series of Certificates will be applied by the Trustee (through Dar Al-Arkan Sukuk International Company in its capacity as investment manager (the Investment Manager) in accordance with the terms of an amended and restated investment management agreement dated 2 March 2018 and entered into between the Trustee and the Investment Manager (the Investment Management Agreement)) to invest in a single portfolio of investments comprising an Ijara Agreement and a Murabaha Agreement entered into between the Investment Manager and Restricted Subsidiaries of Dar Al-Arkan (each as defined in the Conditions) (together with any further and/or replacement Ijara Agreements and Murabaha Agreements entered into from time to time between the Investment Manager and Restricted Subsidiaries in accordance with the terms of the Investment Management Agreement, the Sukuk Portfolio) in accordance with the relevant Investment Plan (as defined in the Conditions) for a period which is equal to or greater than the remaining duration of the Certificates of the relevant Series of the relevant investment and a requirement to ensure satisfaction of certain conditions relating to the preservation of value of that Sukuk Portfolio (the Underlying Value Conditions).
+Each Series (as defined herein) of Certificates issued under the Programme will be constituted by (i) an amended and restated master trust deed (the Master Trust Deed) dated 12 September 2019 entered into between the Trustee, Dar Al-Arkan Real Estate Development Company (Dar Al-Arkan) and Deutsche Trustee Company Limited as delegate of the Trustee (the Delegate, which expression shall include any co-Delegate or any successor) and (ii) a supplemental trust deed (the Supplemental Trust Deed and, together with the Master Trust Deed, each a Trust Deed) in relation to the relevant Series (as defined herein).
+Pursuant to each Trust Deed, the proceeds of the sale of each Series of Certificates will be applied by the Trustee (through Dar Al-Arkan Sukuk International Company in its capacity as investment manager (the Investment Manager) in accordance with the terms of an amended and restated investment management agreement dated 12 September 2019 and entered into between the Trustee and the Investment Manager (the Investment Manager and Restricted Subsidiaries of Dar Al-Arkan (each as defined in the Conditions) (together with any further and/or replacement Ijara Agreements and Marabaha Agreement lare accordance with the terms of the Investment Manager and Restricted Subsidiaries of Dar Al-Arkan (each as defined in the Conditions) (together with any further and/or replacement Ijara Agreements and Marabaha Agreement is accordance with the terms of the Investment Manager and certain Restricted Subsidiaries in a accordance with the terms of the Investment Management Agreement, the Sukuk Portfolio) in accordance with the relevant Investment Plan (as defined in the Conditions).
+Each Investment Plan will include a requirement for the Investment Manager to invest the proceeds from the relevant Series of Certificates into a Sukuk Portfolio which generates returns at least equal to each relevant Series of the relevant Series of the relevant Series of the relevant Series of the relevant Series into a Sukuk Portfoli